Here’s a shocking statement put out by the CDC…

 - Is the staff trained on asking residents if they themselves feel at risk of falling?

 - Has the living center performed functional assessments of potential fall risks?

 - Is there positive motivation in place to increase physical activity and muscle strength?

 STEP TWO: Eliminate fall risks, today.

-- Smaller rugs– Get rid of them!
-Older adults can trip more easily on edges.
+- Smaller rugs – Get rid of them!
+Older adults can trip more easily on their edges.